hanjingo/doc/NOTE/PRINCIPLES_OF_ECONOMICS/chapter25.md

 `financial intermediaries`. financial institutions through which savers can indirectly provide funds to borrowers.

-`mutual fund`. an institution that sells shares to the public an duses the proceeds to buy a portfolio of stocks and bonds.
+`mutual fund`. an institution that sells shares to the public an uses the proceeds to buy a portfolio of stocks and bonds.

-Recall that gross domestic product (GDP) is both total income in an economy and the total expenditure on the economy's output of goods and services.
+Recall that gross domestic product (GDP) is both the total income in an economy and the total expenditure on the economy's output of goods and services.
 GDP (denoted as $Y$) is divided into four components of expenditure: consumption($C$), investment($I$), government purchases($G$), and net exports($NX$).
 We write:
 $$
 Y = C + I + G + NX
 $$